amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 (macro fail (message?) /* Not representable in TDL */)
 ```

-Causes macro evaluation to immediately halt and causes the Ion reader to return an error to the user.
+Causes macro evaluation to immediately halt and causes the Ion reader to raise an error to the user.